mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

   PROBLEMS, OUTPUT, DEBUG CONSOLE, and TERMINAL
 * I configured ctrl-B (cmd-B) to toggle display of this
 * see "Error/Warning Navigation" section below
+* can move to right side instead of bottom
+  * click 2nd icon from right in bottom bar header
+* can maximize/minimize the space allocated to this area
+  * click "angle bracket" icon in bottom bar header

 ## Bracket Pair Colorizer extension